About Lumpkin County

 Criminal Records

-Criminal records in Lumpkin County encompass felony, misdemeanor, traffic offenses, and the sex offender registry.
-These records are maintained by various agencies, including the Lumpkin County Sheriff's Office and the Georgia Bureau of Investigation (GBI).
-Residents can conduct background checks through the GBI, which provides a comprehensive overview of an individual's criminal history within the state.
+Criminal records in Lumpkin County cover felony, misdemeanor, traffic offenses, and the sex offender registry.
+Residents can conduct background checks through the GBI, which provides a summary of an individual's criminal history within the state.
 The records system in Lumpkin County ensures that all legal proceedings and outcomes are documented, contributing to the transparency and accountability of the criminal justice system.

 Arrest Records